Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 ## Case study: Mount Nyiragongo, DRC, May 2021

 Mountain Nyiragongo is situated on a continental divergent plate boundary, resulting in effusive eruptions.
 The world's largest lava lake is situated in the volcano, which is a **cinter cone**, and it began to grow and show increased activity.
-However, the Goma Volcano Observatory was unable to successfully pay for Internet connections to remotely monitor the volcanic activity on instruments, or staff fuel to take measurements due to a withdrawal of World Bank funding due to allegations government corruption one year prior.
-As a result, only one warning was issued for.
-An imminent eruption.
-Events opened on the sintoni's flanks in May.
-Which flowed towards Goma at the rate of around 1 kilometre per hour, allowing around 20 hours for people to escape.
-Around 30 two people died, mostly used to asphyxiation.
-Whilst there was an evacuation warning of for 400,000 people.
-As a result of the city evacuation plan.
-And a third of the population moved quickly.
-2000 homes were destroyed and 17 villages were ruined.
+However, the Goma Volcano Observatory was unable to successfully pay for Internet connections to remotely monitor the volcanic activity on instruments, or staff fuel to take measurements due to a withdrawal of World Bank funding due to allegations of government corruption one year prior.
+Goma is the provincial capital city of 2,000,000 inhabitants around 15 kilometres to the South.

+As a result, only one warning was issued for an imminent eruption a fortnight preceding the May eruption.
+Three vents opened on the cinder cone's flanks, which flowed towards Goma at a rate of around 1 kilometre per hour, allowing around 20 hours for people to escape.
+Around 30 two people died, mostly used to asphyxiation - the invisible, toxic CO2 gathers in low-lying areas.
+Whilst there was an evacuation warning of 400,000 people as a result of the city evacuation plan and a third of the population moved quickly, 2000 homes were destroyed and 17 villages were ruined.

+However, this LIDC eruption was much better handled compared to the eruption in 2002, where 10x more people died and 13% of the city was destroyed, rendering 120,000 homeless.
+People in Goma were evidently more prepared

 ## Strategies to manage volcanic hazards